Creative craft in Burgenland

 In Germany there are only twelve companies that produce blueprints.
 There are also fifteen more in European countries.
 The Koós are one of two blueprinting companies in Austria that still use old methods to dye the fabrics.

-The ambience at the Koós is definitely creative.
-They work with workshops, designers and artists who create beautiful products from their fabrics.
+The atmosphere at the Koós is definitely creative.
+They work with workshops, designers and artists who create beautiful products from their materials.
 But Miriam Koó is also an artist.
-She completed her studies at the Art Academy in Linz and exhibits her works under her maiden name Miriam Schwack .
+She studied at the art academy in Linz and exhibits her works under her maiden name Miriam Schwack.

 If you want to see real blueprints for yourself, you can do so here, for example: